saschak07/product-details-fe/README.md

 The application also supports pagination, with 24 items on each page and 4 items in a row.

+Test cases pertaining to the search API has been included in the backend segment with detailed instructions to run them.

 **Tech stack**

 * React.js